dudiharush/observer-pattern-mobx/README.md

 Steps:

-1. The Observer is saved in a global scope (1,2 from pattern)
+1. The Observer is saved in a global scope (steps 1,2 from pattern)
-2. The Subject adds the Observer from global scope (3 from pattern)
+2. The Subject adds the Observer from global scope (step 3 from pattern)

 ## mobx (more complex)